Direct Payments

 Support from your relatives or friends

 You can ask someone to help you as a “supporter” even if you do not have problems with making decisions.
-You are still responsible for your direct payment but can get help with some of the tasks involved from your named supporter.
+You are still responsible for your Direct Payment but can get help with some of the tasks involved from your named supporter.

 Carers

-Carers can receive a personal budget as a Direct Payment.
 If you have a learning disability please see the Easy Read leaflet on newcastle.gov.uk

 Other useful information